The Last Unicorn (film): Plot

-Molly finally learns the location of the Red Bull's lair from the castle's cat.
-Molly, Schmendrick, and Amalthea are joined by Lír as they enter the bull's den, and are trapped there by Haggard.
-Schmendrick explains to Lír what they are looking for and reveals Amalthea's true identity.
-Lír declares that he loves her anyway.
-This makes Amalthea want to abandon the quest and marry Lír, but Lír dissuades her.
-The Red Bull appears, no longer deceived by Amalthea's human form, and chases after her.
-Schmendrick turns Amalthea back into the Unicorn, but she is unwilling to leave Lír's side.
-The Bull begins driving her toward the ocean just as he had driven the other unicorns.
-Lír tries defending her, but is killed by the Bull.
-Enraged, the Unicorn turns on the Bull and forces him into the sea.
-As the beast is engulfed by the water, the missing hundreds of unicorns emerge from the raging sea, carried on the incoming tides.
-With their release, Haggard's castle collapses into the sea, and Haggard, watching all from the battlements, falls to his death.
+The castle's cat divulges the location of the Bull's lair to Molly.
+Molly, Schmendrick, Amalthea, and Lír enter the bull's den and are trapped there by Haggard.
+Schmendrick reveals Amalthea's true identity to Lír, who declares that he still loves her.
+Amalthea contemplates abandoning the quest to marry Lír, but he dissuades her.
+The Bull appears, no longer deceived by Amalthea's human form, and chases her.
+Schmendrick turns Amalthea back into a Unicorn, but she is unwilling to leave Lír's side.
+The Bull begins driving her toward the ocean, and Lír is killed while defending her.
+Enraged, the Unicorn forces the Bull into the sea.
+The missing hundreds of unicorns emerge from the water, causing Haggard's castle to collapse into the sea as he falls to his death.

-On the beach, the Unicorn magically revives Lír before she leaves him.
-Schmendrick assures Lír he gained much by winning the love of a unicorn, even if he is now alone.
-The Unicorn later says goodbye to Schmendrick, who laments he wronged her by burdening her with regret and the taint of mortality, which could make her unable to properly rejoin her kind.
-She disagrees about the importance of his actions, as they had helped restore unicorns to the world and made her experience regret and love.
+On the beach, the Unicorn magically revives Lír before leaving him.
+Schmendrick assures Lír he has gained much by earning the love of a unicorn, even if he is now alone.
+The Unicorn later bids goodbye to Schmendrick, who feels guilty for burdening her with the experience of mortality, which could make her unable to properly rejoin her kind.
+She assures Schmendrick that he helped restore unicorns to the world, and thanks him for making her understand regret and love.
 Schmendrick and Molly watch the Unicorn depart for her forest home.